Dballzall/semiconductor-intelligence-agent/README.md

 # Semiconductor Intelligence Agent

-**An AI-powered agent that monitors the semiconductor industry and delivers automated daily briefings to your inbox.**
+**What Is It: An AI-powered agent that monitors the semiconductor industry and delivers automated daily briefings to your inbox.**

 Built for corporate communications professionals who need to stay informed without drowning in news feeds.